Amina-V/mentor/README.md

 ## Summary

-This Chrome extension is part of my master's Human-Computer Interaction(HCI) research.
+This Chrome extension is part of my master's research in Human-Computer Interaction(HCI).
 The goal is to create an empathetic AI mentor plug-in that works alongside users as they complete professional upskilling courses.

  Will implement an EVI (emotional voice interface) based on Hume AI's tools and a chat assistant with GPT-4o.